ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

   - :code:`"<<ANSIBLE_VERSION>>"` is substituted with the Ansible version.
-In :ref:`new-style Python modules <flow_python_modules>` under the :ref:`Ansiballz` frameworkthe proper way is to instead instantiate an :class:`AnsibleModule` and then access the version from :attr:``AnsibleModule.ansible_version``.
+In :ref:`new-style Python modules <flow_python_modules>` under the :ref:`Ansiballz` framework the proper way is to instead instantiate an :class:`AnsibleModule` and then access the version from :attr:``AnsibleModule.ansible_version``.
   - :code:`"<<INCLUDE_ANSIBLE_MODULE_COMPLEX_ARGS>>"` is substituted with